mahmoud-drwsh/SuitmediaScreeningTestMahmoudDarwish/README.md

 # Introduction
 This is an Android native app.
-This project was written using Kotlin and The Jetpack Comopse UI library.
+This project was written using Kotlin and the Jetpack Comopse UI library.

 # Screenshots
 <img src="https://user-images.githubusercontent.com/20232485/149078152-beea1062-e5c0-4f94-a3b1-75b1fb5ec537.png" width="500" />